Zalanshah64/Zalanshah64/README.md

 ### Hi there, I'm Shah 👋

-## I'm an Engineer, and I love making cool stuff!
+## I'm an Engineer, and I like helping people!
-- 🌱 I'm currently learning about computer security
-- 💬 Ask me about my shell prompt
-- ⚡ Fun fact: I teach a class at the University of Michigan, Ann Arbor!

----

 ### 🤝 Connect with me: